-20. Peer Mentors
+21. Peer Mentors

 Each summer the OUR hires a number of student peer mentors to help build a summer research community and facilitate summer activities.
 Peer mentors are available throughout the summer to offer support to research programs (for example accompanying students to get parking passes and IDs at the start of the summer), and to advise students.
-They also plan regular (weekday and weekend) social activities to engage summer visitors and showcase the area surrounding Blacksburg.
-Most activities are free and transportation is provided free of charge for any off campus activities.
+They also plan regular (weeknight and weekend) social activities to engage summer visitors and showcase the area surrounding Blacksburg.
+Most activities are free and transportation is provided for any off campus activities.
 Past activities have included a cooking competition, cookouts, local hikes, tubing on the New River, visiting the Roanoke Star, volunteering at the NRV Humane Society, berry picking, and the like.

-21. Summer Symposium
+22. Summer Symposium

-The OUR will host its annual campus-wide undergraduate research symposium on August 1, 2019.
+The OUR will host its annual campus-wide undergraduate research symposium on July 30, 2020.
 Summer research participants are invited to present their work in poster format.
 The conference is free of charge and lunch is provided for presenters.
 Conference details and abstract submission form will be available at the start of the summer: